 - Programs offered at the college include Graphic Design, Interior Design, Web Design, Digital Photography, Business Office Applications, Technical and Network Support, Massage Therapy, Medical Assisting, and Medical Coding.

-- The teacher population of 30 teachers has declined by 34% over five years.
+- The teacher population of 30 teachers has stayed relatively flat over five years.

 |Antonelli College-Jackson||(MS) Community College Avg.|